i-namekawa/Pymagor/README.md

   * tifffile
 3. Clone the git repogitory (https://github.com/i-namekawa/Pymagor.git) and you are ready to go.

-Note: Please **don't** attempt to `python setup.py install`. `setup.py` is for py2exe packaging only.
-Pymagor is a stand-alone program not a module.
+Note: Pymagor is a stand-alone program not a module.
 Just run Pymagor2.py.
-To build an executable using py2exe, you will need git.exe in the system path.

 License